ILoID/FileUpdater/README.md

 # FileUpdater
- File updater made with Python
+ File updater made with Python.
+Files will only be overwritten/copied if it exists already.
+No new files will be copied to the target directories